Call now in confidence immediate help & advice 24/7

 There are different referral types when it comes to drug and alcohol rehab, self-referral, friend and family referral and professional referral.

-Most drug and alcohol rehab clinics in Luton will accept self-referrals, where you contact the clinic yourself (or fill out a self referral form and send it to them) stating that you want to begin rehab treatment.
+Most drug and alcohol rehab clinics in Luton will accept self-referrals, where you contact the clinic yourself (or fill out a self-referral form and send it to them) stating that you want to begin rehab treatment.

 In order to carry out a self-referral, the first port of call would be to see what drug and alcohol rehab services are available.
-This includes rehab clinics local to you, service available privately and on the NHS and types of treatment which might be most beneficial for you.

 Having a chat with a member of the Rehab Recovery team or getting in touch with your GP is a good way to explore your options.